 Even the smallest flying creature is welcome here.
 They bring movement to the garden.
 On a calm, cold day in winter there may be a mid-air performance of figure-8’s by tiny wisps just hatched from eggs laid somewhere in the Ivy…

-My housemates, and their guests, also like spiders.
-“I like the way they set up their stall, without knowing what might drop into it…” But we have no balance of nature in our tiny Highbury garden.
+My housemates, & their guests, also like spiders.
+“I like the way they set up their stall, without knowing what might drop into it…” But we have no balance of nature in our Highbury garden.
 If spiders want to take it over, they will succeed unless someone intervenes.
 There were days when I came out to water RF’s garden and found it decked with spiderwebs; husks of sucked victims hung in the webs like so many Christmas ornaments.

-Arachnids of Highbury
+Arachnids in Highbury

 * Our smallest spiders are dots the size of a grain of sand.
 They blow into the garden on the breeze, trailing a single strand of web behind them.